AndersSchmidtHansen/Sidequest/readme.md

    * A "Developer Zone" where you can...
      * view production mode error logs (and clear the *laravel.log* file too) (✔)
+     * have an integration to an external log management service, such as "Loggly" (×)
      * more to come...

 5. **A complete social sharing flow: (⌚)**